tamagui/tamagui/next.md

 ---

 (potentially 1.0)
+  - `variantsOnly: true` on styled(), removes types for anything but variants (and className/theme etc)
   - way to use tamagui with custom design system tokens
     - basically map any tokens you choose to internal tamagui ones
   - input like button